oasisprotocol/docs/docs/dapp/opl/frontend.md

 ![See past proposals](../images/opl/past-dao-proposals.png)

 If you were able to get to this point, congrats!
-You have created an OPL dapp!
+You have created an OPL dApp!

 :::info Example